dtcooper/tomato/README.md

 - [x] Check / validate randomization algorithm
   - [x] Validated!
 Review of algorithm provided by [Andy](https://github.com/sagittandy/)
 - [x] Mini-player column in asset list view
-- [ ] Asset alternates (single asset has 4-5 underlying audio files that are cycled through)
+- [x] Asset alternates (single asset has 4-5 underlying audio files that are cycled through)
   - [x] Backend done
 - [ ] A large clock in the UI
 - [ ] Make weights for previous 24 hours...
 AND reflect that in front-end (day-of pill) and back-end (sortable)... will require change to `END_DATE_PRIORITY_WEIGHT_MULTIPLIER`
+    - [x] Added day-of-event pill
 - [ ] Stop playing at end of current asset.
 (Stop playing in 3s with fadeout as well?)

 Other things